LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Experiments

 \subsection{Benchmark and Evaluation Metric}

-We conduct experiments on Occ3D-nuScenes~\cite{tian2024occ3d} benchmark, which is built upon nuScenes dataset~\cite{caesar2020nuscenes}, the commonly used large-scale autonomous driving dataset.
-It contains 700 scenes for training and 150 scenes for validation and each scene has around 40 annotated samples.
+Occ3D-nuScenes~\cite{tian2024occ3d} is built upon nuScenes dataset~\cite{caesar2020nuscenes}, the commonly used large-scale autonomous driving dataset, which contains 700 scenes for training and 150 scenes for validation.
 The occupancy annotations cover a spatial range from -40m to 40m along the X and Y dimensions, and -1m to 5.4m along the Z dimension.
-Each voxel in the occupancy annotations is a cube with a length of 0.4m, and the resolution of the occupancy is $200\times 200\times 16$.
-The voxels are annotated into 17 semantic categories and 1 free category, which means the voxels are not occupied by any objects.
+Each voxel in the occupancy annotations is a cube with a length of 0.4m.
 For evaluating the occupancy prediction performance, the mean intersection-over-union (mIoU) of all semantic categories is employed.

+SemanticKITTI~\cite{behley2019semantickitti} provides semantic occupancy annotations for the data of KITTI Odometry Benchmark~\cite{geiger2012we}.
+The ground-truth has a resolution of 256$\times$256$\times$32 voxel grids, with each voxel spanning 0.2m.
+In addition to mIoU, non-semantic IoU is also utilized to evaluate model performance.

+SurroundOcc~\cite{wei2023surroundocc} Benchmark is also built upon nuScenes.
+Unlike Occ3D-nuScenes~\cite{tian2024occ3d}, SurroundOcc adopts the LiDAR coordinate system and covers a spatial range from -50m to 50m along the X and Y dimensions, and -5m to 3m along the Z dimension.
+Each annotated voxel has a length of 0.5m.
+Both IoU and mIoU are used to evaluate model performance, with the ``other'' category excluded during evaluation.

+OpenOccupancy~\cite{wang2023openoccupancy} Benchmark is also a commonly used occupancy prediction baseline, which is annotated based on the nuScenes dataset.
+It adopts a perceptual range similar to that of SurroundOcc, but has more fine-grained annotations.
+The occupancy annotations are represented in a 512$\times$512$\times$40 voxel grid, with each voxel sized at 0.2 meters.
+The adopted metrics are the same as SurroundOcc benchmark.